 Overview of MOPAN and its actors

 The MOPAN 2021 Chairmanship is held by Canada and represented by Ms. Tara Denham, Director General of Global Affairs Canada’s Evaluation and Results Bureau, and the departmental Head of Evaluation.
-The Chair is supported by the Bureau comprising of Japan (2020 Chair), Canada (2021 Chair), Switzerland (incoming 2022 Chair), and the Chair of the Technical Working Group (currently held by a representative from the Swedish International Development Cooperation Agency - SIDA).
+The Chair is supported by the Bureau comprising of Japan (2020 Chair), Canada (2021 Chair), Switzerland (incoming 2022 Chair), and the Chair of the Technical Working Group.